Parish, the thought

 Looking at this idea through his evangelstic fervor and not wishing to be so bound to set borders, 18th-century Anglican John Wesley declared, "I look upon the whole world as my parish."

 Our sister church The Parish Church of St Michael and all Angels, Kingsland England features at its website the Parish Plan for Kingsland and that plan is a decidedly communal plan for that political unit, rather than merely a church plan for its own purposes.
+(As an aside, I thought it funny that their plan includes lighting for their church's car park, as that is in the works for King of Peace in the near future as well.)

 So the term parish does not apply here in Georgia the way it did and still does in England, from whence we get the word.
 However, there is something to that perhaps anachronistic use of the word.
 For as I was asked to plant a new Episcopal congregation in Camden County, I was given the title "Diocesan Missioner for Camden County" and charged with reaching persons with no church affiliation.
 That charge still applies.